Setting Yourself Up for Success: Preventative Self-Care for Practitioners

 Just Do One Thing

 After two years of people talking about self-care, you may feel that it’s yet another “to do” on a long list, and that is the very cornerstone of burnout: the treacherous combination of feeling unmotivated, detached, and dissatisfied.
-But fortunately, even small, selfish steps forward self-actualization can get the ball moving in the right direction.
+Fortunately, even small, selfish steps forward in self-actualization can get the ball moving in the right direction.